ubuntu/ubuntu-desktop-documentation/docs/explanation/hardware-backed-disk-encryption.md

 * Changes to certain settings, such as organization security policies
 * Resetting or clearing of the TPM module

 In these events, the state of your system changes and TPM needs you to confirm that you trust the new system state.
 By entering your recovery key, you confirm that the most recent change is safe.
-TPM will then automatically unlock the disk at startup until your system state changes again.
+TPM will then be able to automatically unlock the disk at startup until your system state changes again.

 :::{warning}
 If the system asks you for your recovery key even when no hardware or software on your computer has changed, it might be an attack that tries to gain access to your data.